What is Rogaine?

 In an effort to reverse or disguise hair loss, many men reach for over-the-counter hair loss treatments.
 One of the most popular, minoxidil (Rogaine), poses a variety of potential risks.

 Rogaine has been available for several decades.
-Men who want to restore their hair or slow hair loss turn to hair loss treatments like Rogaine almost daily.
 The medication is available at pharmacies and drugstores nationwide.
 It is also available as a prescription from your doctor.

 Rogaine is a topical treatment intended to promote hair growth.
 It can also be used to slow hair loss.
 However, Rogaine is not intended to stop balding or correct receding hairlines.
 When you stop using Rogaine, new hair growth will likely be lost within a few weeks or months.